nicholaschiang/mobileapp/docs/app-lifecycle/viewmodel-lifecycle.md

 ## Navigation

- Navigating from one view to other is as simple as calling the `Navigate` method and suplying the type of the ViewModel you want to show.
+ Navigating from one view to other is as simple as calling the `Navigate` method and supplying the type of the ViewModel you want to show.
 The Navigate method returns a `Task`, and said task only completes when the view you navigated to is closed, whether said view returns a value or not.

  Navigation only works when a ViewModel implements `ViewModel<TInput, TOutput>`.
 Helper types were introduced for ViewModels that don't need an input and/or do not yield and output.
 This means that, in order to navigate to a ViewModel that takes some kind of `Tinput`, it's mandatory to provide said input.